General pharmacology

 Prophylactic drug choices tend to be more consistent as prophylactic use is designed to prevent contamination rather than treat an infection.
 Bactericidal drugs are preferred.
 Managing skin flora is a common concern so drugs that tackle gram positive organisms are typically included.
 If the surgery will involve the GI tract, drugs that will control gram negative organisms are added.
 Anaerobic organism management is needed when the foot, colon or rumen is involved.

 Horses tend to get Excede (a long acting ceftiofur) for castrations and similar superficial procedures.
-For more involved procedures, they are given gentamicin (for gram negatives) plus penicillin or cephalosporin (for gram positives).
-Penicillin is also useful for anaerobic organism management.
-Trimethoprim sulfa is a bacteriostatic drug combination that can be used as a prophylactic antibiotic if needed but it does need to be administered a few hours prior to surgery.
-It is more commonly used for therapy – it can be given orally and is relatively broad spectrum.
+For more involved procedures, they are given gentamicin (for gram negatives) plus penicillin or a cephalosporin (for gram positives).
+Penicillins are also useful for anaerobic organism management.
+Trimethoprim sulfa is a combination of bacteriostatic agents that become bactericidal when together.
+Trimethoprim sulfa can be used as a prophylactic antibiotic but it does need to be administered a few hours prior to surgery since it is an oral drug.
+It is more commonly used for therapy since it can be given orally and is relatively broad spectrum.

 Noteworthy